Call Us Today: (520) 797-9215

 How a Living Trust Works

-A living trust allows you to control your assets during your life, even if you're incapacitated, and ensures they are distributed according to your wishes after your death.
+A living Trust allows you to control your assets during your life, even if you're incapacitated, and the Trust ensures the assets are distributed according to your wishes after your death.

-To set up a living trust, you transfer your assets to the trust’s name.
-Legally, you no longer "own" anything—the trust does—but you retain control as the trustee.
-This keeps your assets out of probate and avoids court control if you become incapacitated.
+To set up a living Trust, you transfer your assets to the trust’s name, or name the Trust as a beneficiary.
+Legally, you no longer "own" anything—the Trust does—but you retain control as the Trustee, which keeps your assets out of probate upon death and avoids court control if you become incapacitated.
 It’s a simple, effective way to protect your assets and your family.

-A will may not be the best choice for your family.
-While it outlines how your assets should be distributed, it does not avoid probate, meaning the court must verify it before it can be enforced.
-Plus, a will only takes effect after your death and offers no protection if you become incapacitated, potentially leaving the court in control of your assets.
+A Las Will and Testament may not be the best choice for your family.
+While the Will outlines how your assets should be distributed, it does not avoid probate in and of itself, meaning the court must verify the Will before it can be enforced.
+Plus, a Will only takes effect after your death and offers no protection if you become incapacitated, potentially leaving the court in control of your assets.

 Download Our Questionnaires